 While I prefer the more luxurious Universal Orlando properties – the Hard Rock Hotel and Portofino Bay, or even the moderate Sapphire Falls – if I was traveling with kids, I’d give the rooms at Aventura serious consideration.

 Universal’s Aventura Hotel is located at 6725 Adventure Way, Orlando, Florida.
-The hotel just opened in mid-August and screaming deals start at $97 based on a seven-night stay.
-There are lots of value-added packages currently available to celebrate the grand opening.
+In this competitive city with hundreds of hotels to choose from, deals start at $97 based on a seven-night stay.
+There are lots of value-added packages currently available.
 You can also check for deals on Expedia or Travelocity.

-Look for an even more budget-friendly option at Universal Orlando Resort in 2019 when the Endless Summer Resort is scheduled to open.
+If you’re looking for an even more budget-friendly option at Universal Orlando Resort, check out the newer Endless Summer Resort instead and get the same theme park perks.

 Disclosure: I received a complimentary trip to Orlando for the Aventura grand opening.